dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 .. _Submit executions:

-Submit Workflow Metrics to Dockstore
+Submit workflow metrics to Dockstore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have the metrics formatted, you may use the Dockstore API to submit workflow metrics.
+Once you have the metrics formatted and you registered a platform partner Dockstore user, you may use the Dockstore API to submit workflow metrics.
 You will need the Dockstore token of a user with a platform partner role.

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionMetricsPost and provide your Dockstore token using the lock icon at the top right of the endpoint.
 This is the endpoint used to submit metrics to Dockstore.
 Click the "Try it out” button.